 This Guide covers all three types of law: Case law on its own tab, and Statutory and Administrative law on the Bills, Laws, Rules tab.

-Case law (state and federal) can be searched in LexisNexis Academic, along with statutes and codes.
+Case law (state and federal) can be searched in LexisNexis Academic.
+(OSU status required for access)

 LexisNexis Academic: US Legal Reference gives you the option of searching all of these legal references with one search, or, by choosing Advanced Options, you may pick only the individual source you want.
 Sources here include: